Dan White

 When we talk about ranking a website on Google what we mean by default is ranking a website in the 1st position on Google.
 After all, the top spot receives the most attention.

-However, when it comes the interior design market, often the clients I've started working with find themselves a long way behind the competition so the top spots are dominated by websites far bigger, or more authoritative than their own.
+However, when it comes the interior design SEO, often the clients I've started working with find themselves a long way behind the competition so the top spots are dominated by websites far bigger, or more authoritative than their own.
 When we talk about competition we're also not just talking about other interior designers in your local area.
 Plenty of other websites have an interest in getting in front of people looking for interior design services.

 On so many occasions if you search for 'interior design in [location]' you'll see the top results are occupied by: